ColombianJoker/cellshift/README.md

 # cellshift
-Python library to transform, obfuscate, and anoynymize datasets
+Python module to transform, obfuscate, and anoynymize datasets